ReedD/crawler/README.md

 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

 This crawler does a BFS starting from a given site entry point.
 It will not leave the entry point domain and it will not crawl a page more than once.
 Given a shared redis host/cluster this crawler can be distributed across multiple machines or processes.
+Discovered pages will be stored in mongo collection, each with a url, outbound urls, and a radius from the origin.

 ## Installation
 ```